Ordered before 4:00 PM = delivered the next business day

 • You can wake up from REM sleep multiple times, which helps you remember your dreams better.

-Interesting how this works, isn’t it?
-Speaking of dreams…
+Isn't it interesting how this works?
+Speaking of dreams...

-Did you know: most people dream in color?
-While some people claim to only dream in black and white, the majority of people are capable of experiencing colorful dreams.
+Did you know: Most people dream in color?
+While some claim to only dream in black and white, the majority of people are capable of experiencing colorful dreams.

 10 Proven Tips to Improve Your Sleep:

-1. Create a peaceful sleep environment : Transform your bedroom into an oasis of peace and tranquility, where the calm breeze gently lulls you to sleep.
-A clutter-free environment and an open window promote relaxation and deep, restorative sleep.
+1. Create a peaceful sleep environment : Transform your bedroom into an oasis of peace and tranquility, where the calming breeze gently lulls you to sleep.
+A tidy environment and an open window promote relaxation and deep, restorative sleep.

-2. Ensure the right bedroom temperature : A fresh breeze, cool and well-ventilated environment help you fall asleep and sleep through the night.
+2. Ensure the right bedroom temperature : A fresh breeze, cool and well-ventilated environment helps you fall asleep and sleep through the night.

-3. Get moving : Dance through the day, move your body, exercise, walk, we all know how important exercise is.
+3. Get moving : Dance throughout the day, move your body, exercise, walk—we all know how important exercise is.
 This reduces stress and anxiety, but don't exercise too late in the evening.
-By not exercising too late, you prevent a peak in cortisol, the stress hormone, that you would rather avoid in the evening.
+By not exercising too late, you prevent a spike in cortisol, the stress hormone, which you'd rather avoid in the evening.

-4. Maintain a regular sleep routine : Create a ritual of regularity and rest by maintaining a regular sleep routine.
+4. Maintain a consistent sleep routine : Create a ritual of regularity and rest by maintaining a consistent sleep routine.
 Go to bed and wake up at the same time every night to regulate your internal clock.

-5. Limit Caffeine : Caffeine is a stimulant that makes us more alert and awake.
-Avoid caffeine after 2:00 p.m.
-Although you can still get caffeine in the morning, sleeps, falls this really disturbs your sleep.
+5. Limit caffeine : Caffeine is a stimulant that makes us more alert and awake.
+Avoid caffeine after 2:00 PM.
+While it will help you fall asleep, it will still disrupt your sleep.

-Caffeine has a half-life of about 5-6 hours, which means that after this time, half of it is still in our system.
-This means that if you drink a cup of coffee with 100mg of caffeine at 2pm, for example, you will still have about 50mg of caffeine in your body at 8pm.
+Caffeine has a half-life of about 5-6 hours, meaning that half of it is still present in our system after this time.
+This means that if you drink a cup of coffee containing 100 mg of caffeine at 2:00 PM, for example, you'll still have about 50 mg of caffeine in your body at 8:00 PM.

-Meditation : Focus on your breathing and let thoughts drift by without getting caught up in them.
+• Meditation : Focus on your breathing and let thoughts drift by gently without getting caught up in them.

-Breathing exercises : Inhale slowly through your nose, hold for a moment, and then exhale slowly through your mouth (also called box breathing, look it up!)
+• Breathing exercises : Inhale slowly through your nose, hold for a moment, then exhale slowly through your mouth (also called box breathing, look it up!)

-Essential oils : Such as lavender or chamomile to create a calming atmosphere and help you relax before bed.
-But this can also be done with a junk-free scented candle or a scent cloud.
+• Essential oils : Such as lavender or chamomile to create a soothing atmosphere and help you relax before bed.
+You can also use a fragrance-free scented candle or a scented cloud.

-Journaling : Take some time to write down your thoughts and worries in a journal before you go to sleep.
-This can help clear your head and free your mind of worries and tensions.
+• Journaling : Take some time to write down your thoughts and concerns in a journal before bed.
+This can help clear your mind and free your mind of worries and tension.

-7. Limit screen time : Avoid using electronic devices, phones and computers at least an hour before bedtime, as blue light disrupts your sleep.
+7. Limit screen time : Avoid using electronic devices, phones, and computers at least an hour before bed, as blue light disrupts your sleep.

 9. Relax Complex: dosage: 2x in the morning